The process of underwater welding defies logic. Can you imagine electricity flowing through water and leaving the welder unscathed?

 Additionally, maintenance while being used will rack up the bill because it supplies constant electricity and gas to the welder.

-Underwater Welding Equipment
+Underwater Welding Equipment and Gear

 Diving helmet